danchoi/ngrender/README.md

 Pure server-side rendering of AngularJS templates.

-This project is alpha and not guaranteed to work with your AngularJS templates.
+This project is beta and not guaranteed to work with your AngularJS templates.
 YMMV.

 ## Use cases